Aeration & Overseeding

 Every day, foot traffic, mowing equipment, and even rain gradually compress your soil.
 Over time, this creates a dense layer that prevents grass roots from growing deep enough to access water and nutrients.
 The result?
 Thin, patchy turf that struggles through hot summers and harsh winters.

 Core aeration solves this by pulling thousands of small soil plugs from your lawn, creating channels for air, water, and fertilizer to penetrate deep into the root zone.
 Combined with overseeding, it's the single most effective way to transform a struggling lawn into a thick, lush carpet of green.
+If you're starting from scratch and weighing your options, our guide on choosing between seed and sod walks through the cost, timeline, and durability tradeoffs for Minnesota lawns.

 Our 3-Step Process